 Understanding the Anatomy of Nerve Pain

-The nervous system is a complex body system that can result in pain when nerve signals become dysfunctional.
-The spinal cord is responsible for sending signs from the brain to the nerves all over the body.
-Exactly 31 pairs of spinal nerves exit the spinal cord via an opening located between the vertebrae.
-Once the spinal nerve exits the spinal cord, they are referred to as a nerve root.
-These nerve roots then branch out into peripheral nerves and control different parts of the body.
+The nervous system is responsible for delivering critical signals throughout the body.
+The spinal cord is the nerve center of the body; nerves from all over the body enter and exit through the spinal cord.
+It transfers signals from the brain to the nerves and from the nerves to the brain.
+Exactly 31 pairs of spinal nerves exit the spinal cord via openings located between the vertebrae.
+Nerve roots are located where the nerves exit the spinal cord.
+These nerve roots then spread and split into numerous, smaller peripheral nerves that control different parts of the body.

 Neuropathic pain occurs when the peripheral nerves or the central nervous system are damaged.
 Peripheral neuropathy usually begins in the longest nerves of the body, such as the feet and hands.
 As the condition progresses, it moves up the arms and legs.